Large Deviations Optimal Scheduling of Closed Queueing Networks: Scaled MaxWeight Policies

 \section{Scaled MaxWeight Policies}

-We now introduce the family of scaled MaxWeight (SMW) policies.
-The traditional MaxWeight policy (hereafter referred to as vanilla MaxWeight) is a dynamic scheduling rule that allocates the service capacity to the queue(s) with largest ``weight'' (where weight can be any relevant parameter such as queue-length, sum of queue-lengths, head-of-the-line waiting time, etc.).
-In our setting, supply units are like jobs and demand is like service tokens, and vanilla MaxWeight would correspond to assigning from the compatible location with most supply units (with appropriate tie-breaking rules). \pqa{Now we only have one sentence in Related Work about MW.} \yka{No need to describe the general meaning of MaxWeight in Related work given that it is described here, no?}
+The traditional MaxWeight policy is a celebrated approach to scheduling which has been effectively deployed in many applications such as cloud computing, communication networks, traffic management, etc., \citep[see, e.g.,][]{tassiulas1992stability,maguluri2012stochastic}.
+MaxWeight (hereafter referred to as vanilla MaxWeight) allocates the service capacity to the queue(s) with largest ``weight'' (where weight can be any relevant parameter such as queue length, waiting time, etc.).
+In our setting, vanilla MaxWeight would correspond to serving the compatible buffer with longest queue (with appropriate tie-breaking rules).

-The popularity of MaxWeight scheduling stems from the fact that it is known to be optimal for different metrics in various problem settings (e.g., refer \citealt{stolyar2003control,stolyar2004maxweight,shi2015process,maguluri2016heavy}).
-However, in our setting, vanilla MaxWeight is suboptimal (and further, we will show that it does not achieve the optimal exponent).
-The suboptimality of vanilla MaxWeight can be seen from the following simple example.
+Besides its simplicity, one reason for the popularity of MaxWeight is that it is known to be asymptotically optimal in many problem settings (e.g., see \citealt{stolyar2003control,stolyar2004maxweight,shi2015process,maguluri2016heavy}).
+In our setting too, we will find that vanilla MaxWeight is asymptotically optimal.
+In fact, we will show that it achieves an exponentially small loss.
+However, we will find that, in general, vanilla MaxWeight does not achieve the largest possible loss exponent.
+Suboptimality of the exponent prompts us to consider alternate control policies.